JuanDAC/printf/tests/README.md

-# unit and project functionality tests
+# unit and project functionality tests, here will be done all the tests